espocrm/documentation/docs/administration/bpm-gateways.md

 Can diverge or converge flows.

 In case of diverging it defines a single flow (path) that will be chosen according specified criteria.
 The first met condition determines the flow, next conditions are omitted.
-There is the ability to specify default flow.
-Default flow is chosen if there are no met conditions.
-Default flow is marked with a slash sign.
+There is the ability to specify a default flow.
+The default flow will be chosen if no conditions met.
+The default flow is marked with a slash sign.

 !!! important